reaskearth/api/README.md

 Not that the above list has been shortened.

-### GateEvents
+### Gate

-`v1/metryc/gateevents` returns agency recorded TC surface windspeeds crossing/entering a gate.
+`v1/metryc/gate` returns agency recorded TC surface windspeeds entering or within a gate.
 The values returned are 1-minute averaged and the underlying dataset used is IBTrACS (https://www.ncei.noaa.gov/products/international-best-track-archive).
 You can think of this endpoint as an alternative way to query the IBTrACS database and it is useful for comparing the Reask products with observed TC risk.

 ## Contact